-The focus of this study was to investigate the influence of material properties on the design of DMIs.
+The focus of this study is to investigate the influence of sonic properties on material selection, and subsequently the influence of both those factors on performance.
 We wanted a better understanding of how people make DMIs when the sound they produce is constrained to that of specific materials (for the purpose of this study - wood, rubber, metal and ceramic).
-We are interested in how the sound will (or not) guide and inform the design process.
-The Research questions we seek to explore are:
+We are interested in how the sound will (or not) guide and inform the design process and subsequent performance with the new instruments.

 How do musicians approach the design of a new musical instrument when its sound is constrained to a recognisable material timbre?